ilturne/CS325_A3/README.md

 ### Deployment

-To set up this project locally, navigate to the project directory and run `bundle install` to install the necessary dependencies.
+To set up this project locally, first you need to have ruby installed.
+Then navigate to the project directory and run `bundle install` to install the necessary dependencies.
 After that, use `bundle exec jekyll serve` to start the Jekyll server.
 This setup allows you to see the changes in real-time as you develop your site.

 * * *